jsborjesson/passwords/source/Section-1.md

 ### Question

-**Are passwords an outdated form of authentication, and what other technologies can replace them?**
+**Why are bad passwords so common?
+Is this a problem with the users, or a problem with passwords as as a technology?**

 ### Purpose

-The purpose of this paper is to explore the negative aspects of password based authentication, and scratch the surface of possible alternatives.
-Are passwords a good form of authentication?
-Should we keep using passwords as authentication?
+People are generally bad at using good passwords[\[1\]][splashdata].
+The purpose of this paper is to explore why that is the case, and explore the alternative forms of authentications.

 ### Previous studies